 How is statistics essential to everyday life?

 Most people don't realize how essential statistics is.
-Our daily life is surrounded by the products of statistics.
+Daily life is surrounded by the products of statistics.

 You brush your teeth.
 The fluoride in the toothpaste was studied by scientists using statistical methods to carefully assure the safety and effectiveness of the ingredient and the proper concentration.
 The toothpaste was formulated through a series of designed experiments that determined the optimal formulation through statistical modeling.
 The toothpaste production was monitored by statistical process control to ensure quality and consistency, and to reduce variability.